An Asteroid The Size Of The Burj Khalifa Will Fly Past The Earth On February 4

-An asteroid roughly the size of the world’s tallest building – the Burj Khalifa – is set to fly past the Earth sometime next month.
-According to Space.com, the asteroid, unimpressively named 2002 AJ129 will be around 2.6 million miles (4.2 million kilometers) from our planet at its closest.
-This is more than ten times the distance of the moon from earth.
+An asteroid roughly the size of the world’s tallest building — the Burj Khalifa — is set to fly past the Earth sometime next month.
+According to Space.com, the asteroid, unimpressively named 2002 AJ129, will be around 2.6 million miles (4.2 million kilometers) from our planet at its closest.
+This is more than 10 times the distance of the moon from Earth.
 The report also went on to allay fears of the possibility that the asteroid may pose a threat to our planet.
-Over the past week, several media outlets have addressed the 2002 AJ129 as a ‘potentially hazardous’ asteroid that could ‘possibly’ hit the earth and cause widespread destruction and loss of life.
+Over the past week, several media outlets have addressed the 2002 AJ129 as a “potentially hazardous” asteroid that could “possibly” hit the earth and cause widespread destruction and loss of life.
 Space.com, however, has quoted NASA scientists to confirm that asteroid 2002 AJ129 poses no threat to the Earth at all.

 While it is known that asteroid 2002 AJ129 will fly past the Earth on February 4, it will be simply too far away from the planet to pose any threat to it.
 In fact, NASA scientists have confirmed that the 2002 AJ129 is a well-known asteroid that was discovered more than 14 years ago.
 They have calculated its orbit, and as per current estimates, the asteroid has no chance of impacting the Earth in the next 100 years.
-In a statement issued by Paul Chodas, manager of the Center for Near-Earth-Object Studies at NASA’s Jet Propulsion Laboratory, he was quoted saying the following;
+In a statement issued by Paul Chodas, manager of the Center for Near-Earth-Object Studies at NASA’s Jet Propulsion Laboratory, he was quoted saying the following:

 “We have been tracking this asteroid for over 14 years and know its orbit very accurately.
 Our calculations indicate that asteroid 2002 AJ129 has no chance — zero — of colliding with Earth on Feb.
 4 or anytime over the next 100 years.”